How to Easily Reduce Dust Mites in Your Home - Killing Dust Mites

 Contrary to popular belief, these bugs do not bite and should not be confused with what is known as a bed bug, which will bite human flesh.The dust mite is a pesky little bug that simply feeds off of the dead skin of humans and pets.
 The average person sheds around one million skin cells per day, mostly when we are tossing and turning in our beds at night.

 So, if we don't have to worry about them biting us then, what's the problem?
-The waste products of the dust mite (feces and dead decaying dust mites) produce an enzyme which is what causes allergic reactions sensitive to adults and children when the become airborne and then inhaled.
+The problem centers around the waste products of the dust mite. (feces and dead decaying dust mites) They produce an enzyme which is what causes allergic reactions sensitive to adults and children when they become airborne and then inhaled.

 Dust Mite Allergy Symptoms!

 Before running out to the nearest Pharmacy to purchase a bunch of over the counter quick fixes for a cold but what could be allergies caused by the house dust mite.